 - Apply and develop enhanced skills in a combination of some of the following roles: production management, directing, design, acting, stage management, costumes, props, lighting and sound (design and operation), marketing and publicity

-- Ability to conduct appropriate, thorough research in preparation for fulfilling a particular role (or roles) in the staging of a play
+- Have the ability to conduct appropriate, thorough research in preparation for fulfilling a particular role (or roles) in the staging of a play

-- Ability to reflect critically, in writing, on one's practice
+- Have the ability to reflect critically, in writing, on one's practice

-- An understanding of, and experience in, the organisation of an arts festival
+- Develop an understanding of, and experience in, the organisation of an arts festival

-- Ability to work collaboratively and communicate effectively with colleagues/peers
+- Have the ability to work collaboratively and communicate effectively with colleagues/peers